 How to buy tickets for The Edge at the box office

-If you prefer to buy your tickets at the ticket office of the building, you can do it from its opening hours early in the morning, but you will have to pay an extra fee.
+If you prefer to buy your tickets at the building's box office, you can do so from its opening hours in the early morning, but you will have to pay a supplement.
 In addition, there are usually long lines, so I do not recommend it.
 Anyway, if buying at the box office is your best option, these are the prices you will find there:

-If on the other hand you prefer to buy tickets online, which I recommend 100%, you will be able to better compare prices and decide which ticket best suits your needs.
+If you prefer to buy tickets online, which I recommend 100%, you will be able to compare prices and decide which ticket best suits your needs.
 If you are worried about your budget when visiting The Edge, you can check in this article the prices of tickets to The Edge.

 I tell you more in the article on how to get to The Edge so you can choose the method of transportation that best suits you depending on where you are staying or where you are walking that day.